-The Company estimates the fair value of stock-based compensation utilizing the Black-Scholes option pricing model, which is dependent upon several variables, such as assumptions the Company makes for the volatility of its common stock the expected term of the stock options, the risk-free interest rate for a period that approximates the expected term, and the Company's expected dividend yield.
+The Company estimates the fair value of stock-based compensation utilizing the Black-Scholes option pricing model, which is dependent upon several variables, such as assumptions the Company makes for the volatility of its common stock, the expected term of the stock options, the risk-free interest rate for a period that approximates the expected term, and the Company's expected dividend yield.
 Each of these inputs is subjective and generally requires significant judgement to determine.
 Stock-based compensation is measured at the grant date based on the fair value of the award and is recognized as expense over the requisite service period, which is generally the vesting period of the respective award.

-There were no options granted during the three months ended September 30, 2024.
-The following table summarizes the range of key assumptions used to determine the fair value of stock options granted during the three months ended September 30, 2024 and 2023.
+The following table summarizes the range of key assumptions used to determine the fair value of stock options granted during the three and six months ended December 31, 2024 and 2023.